Take a moment to think about the goals and resolutions you set for this past year:

 To reach our goals, we need to be striving from a place of abundance rather than lack.
 How you talk to yourself frames your perspective.
 Is your inner narrator a strategic coach, or a demoralizing drill sergeant?

 I want to be clear that I’m not introducing a self-esteem approach—cultivating a positive view of the self—as the research has shown self-esteem to be an appealing, yet ineffective motivator.
 Because failure is inevitable, there’s always an argument against self-esteem—some evidence to prove you’re not as smart, athletic or successful as you think.

 However, it’s hard to argue against the fact that as a human being you are worthy of kindness, especially in moments of pain.
 This is the essence of self-compassion.

-The leading self-compassion researcher, Kristin Neff, describes self-compassion as a practice of approaching ourselves from a posture of kindness when confronted with our failure and pain.
+The leading self-compassion researcher, Dr. Kristin Neff, describes self-compassion as a practice of approaching ourselves from a posture of kindness when confronted with our failure and pain.
 She proposes that this kindness paves the way for comebacks and active coping.

 “SELF-COMPASSION INVOLVES IDENTIFYING WHAT WE’RE FEELING AND WHAT WE NEED TO BE KIND TO OURSELVES IN THAT MOMENT.”

 Think back on moments in life when you’ve failed, and how others in your life responded to those failures.
 Maybe they fall into three categories:

 - Those who held you and helped you find a way forward.

 Think about how each of those responses made you feel.
 The response we prefer from others is often the last resort we offer to ourselves.
 We are sensitive to the criticism given by others, but accept the criticism we give ourselves.